Quickly deployable tabletop robots

-The gate type is suitable for applications in which high rigidity is required, while the cantilever type is frequently used where space is limited.
+The gate type is suitable for applications in which high rigidity is required.
+The cantilever type is frequently used where space is limited.

-The gate type has a stationary Y-axis for the handling of load capacities with an uneven weight distribution.
-It is particularly suitable for applications in which the X-axis has to accept a heavy load, or whenever a large part of the load capacity extends beyond the slider.
+The gantry type has a fixed Y-axis for handling payloads with uneven weight distribution.
+It is particularly suitable for applications where the X-axis has to carry a heavy load or where a large part of the load capacity extends beyond the slider.

 The cantilever type allows a higher flexibility when, for example, payloads with larger dimensions or irregular shapes need to be handled.